gercorr/GeoShareBackend/README.md

 ###Features: Spring Framework, Dependency Injection, Rest API, Embedded Tomcat, Object-Relational Mapping, MySql

 This is the backend to the android GeoShare app.
-It hosts two rest services used by the android app:
+It hosts three rest services used by the android app:
 >/rest/addNote?text={text}&lat={latitude}&long={longitude}

 >/rest/getAllNotes

+>/rest/getAllNotesWithinDistance?lat={latitude}&long={longitude}&distance={distance}

 JPA/Hibernate is used for Object-Relational Mapping to mysql db.